 Matt Whelan, Engineering Director at Ocado, points out:

-Our focus on additive-first design, combined with our specialised knowledge and state-of-the-art tools, has allowed our teams to rapidly produce an additive product at an unprecedented scale, setting us apart in the industry with the world’s most advanced 3D-industrial printed product."
+Our focus on additive-first design, combined with our specialised knowledge and state-of-the-art tools, has allowed our teams to rapidly produce an additive product at an unprecedented scale, setting us apart in the industry with the world’s most advanced 3D printed industrial product."

 As the team iterates on this cutting-edge bot at the bleeding-edge of industrial additive manufacturing applications, they aren’t only turning traditional manufacturing methods on their head; they are transforming fulfilment across industries.